Clough Williams-Ellis: Architectural career

 At Aberdaron he designed the Old Post Office in a vernacular style in 1950.
-An important later commission was the redesign and rebuilding of Nantclwyd Hall in Denbighshire Clough Williams- Ellis was equally capable in working in the Modernist idiom of the interwar years.
-This is well demonstrated by the recently restored Caffi Moranedd at Cricieth and the former Snowdon Summit Station of 1934, which was demolished in 2007.
+While an important later commission was the redesign and rebuilding of Nantclwyd Hall in Denbighshire.
+However he was equally capable in working in the Modernist idiom of the interwar years; as well demonstrated by the restored Caffi Moranedd at Cricieth and the former Snowdon Summit Station of 1934.
+After a reduction in window sizes (they kept blowing in) and further alterations in the 1960s and the 1980s, this summit building was in a poor state and was eventually demolished in 2007.
+Prince Charles once described it as "the highest slum in Wales".

 In 1958 Williams-Ellis was made a Commander of the Order of the British Empire (CBE) "for public services".
 He was made a Knight Bachelor in the New Years Honours List of 1972 "for services to the preservation of the environment and to architecture".
 At the time, he was the oldest person ever to be knighted.